 Canadian winters can get very frightening, very quickly.
-Storms often strike with little warning, sending howling winds, sub-zero temperatures, and ice pellets to massacre your property (and your travel plans).
-Preparing for winter storms should be top of mind when the days get shorter, colder, and less hospitable.
+Storms can often strike with little warning with howling winds, sub-zero temperatures, and ice pellets.
+Preparing your business for winter storms should be top of mind when the days get shorter, colder, and less hospitable.

 What’s your plan?